authelia/authelia/docs/content/integration/openid-connect/cloudflare-zerotrust/index.md

 {{< callout context="caution" title="Important Note" icon="outline/alert-triangle" >}}
 It is a requirement that the Authelia URL's can be requested by Cloudflare's servers.
 This usually means that the URL's are accessible to foreign clients on the internet.
-There may be a way to configure this without accessibility to foreign clients on the internet on Cloudflare's end but this is beyond the scope of this document.
+There may be a way to configure this without accessibility to foreign clients on the internet on Cloudflare's end, but this is beyond the scope of this document.
 {{< /callout >}}

 To configure [Cloudflare Zero Trust] to utilize Authelia as an [OpenID Connect 1.0] Provider: